mzgoddard/webpack-testing-1/file-resolving/README.md

 # Module Bundler + Testing: File Resolving

 1. Run `yarn`
-2. Run `npm run dev` and read the build error you get
+2. Run `yarn run dev` and read the build error you get
 3. Fix the build error by instructing webpack where to find the `"clock"` package

    Add the block below to `webpack.config.js` after the `output` block.